-The Ministry of Education requires that a Police Vulnerable Sector Records Check be completed on the provider and any adult over the age of 19 who is regularly in the provider's home.
+The Ministry of Education requires that a Level 3 - Vulnerable Sector Check be completed for the Provider and any adult over the age of 19 who is regularly in the Provider's home.
 CVOC undertakes this check upon opening a home and every 5 years thereafter.